$\mathfrak{gl}_n$-webs, categorification and Khovanov-Rozansky homologies: Its categorification

-The first statement is just Corollary~\ref{cor-foambasis}, the second follows from Remark~\ref{rem-hmbasis} (which is based on Proposition~\ref{prop-extgrowthdeg}) and the third follows almost directly from the definition of ${}^*$, see Remark~\ref{rem-involution}.
-To verify Equation~\ref{eq-cell2} we note that the product is zero if the two $\mathfrak{sl}_n$-webs $\tilde u$ and $v$ are not the same.
+The first statement is Corollary \ref{cor-foambasis}, the second one follows from Remark \ref{rem-hmbasis} (which is based on Proposition \ref{prop-extgrowthdeg}) and the third one follows almost directly from the definition of ${}^*$, see Remark \ref{rem-involution}.

+To verify \eqref{eq-cell2} we note that the product is zero if the two $\mathfrak{gl}_n$-webs $\tilde u$ and $v$ are not the same.
 Thus, we can focus on the case $\tilde u=v$.

-Since the ``thick cellularity'' can be easier seen in the thick cyclotomic KL-R set-up (to which we can freely switch by Theorem~\ref{thm-iso}) let us illustrate with thick cyclotomic KL-R diagrams how we can prove Equation~\ref{eq-cell2}.
-Moreover, to prove Equation~\ref{eq-cell2} it is enough to consider only the ``middle'' part (after the ``dotted'' idempotent $e(\vec{\lambda})d(\vec{\lambda})$ and before the ``dotted'' idempotent $e(\vec{\mu})d(\vec{\mu})$).
+Since the ``thick cellularity'' can be more easily seen in the thick cyclotomic KLR setup (to which we can freely switch by Theorem \ref{thm-iso}) let us illustrate with thick cyclotomic KLR diagrams how we can prove \eqref{eq-cell2}.
+Note that it is enough to consider only the middle part (after the dotted identity $e(\vec{\lambda})d(\vec{\lambda})$ and before the dotted identity $e(\vec{\mu})d(\vec{\mu})$).
 Thus, this is the only part we illustrate below (the right diagram is the top of $e(\vec{\lambda})d(\vec{\lambda})$).

+We have illustrated two typical examples above.
+Everything splits into a usual and a thick part.

+The main point is that, by our construction from Definition \ref{defn-foamLT2}, the assumption $\tilde{u}=v$ implies that the thick parts of both are mirrors.
+Thus, composing the two pictures will always create a composition of the split$\circ$merge as in \eqref{eq-createcrossing}.
+This will always create extra crossings which are part of the usual story.
+Thus, it suffices to verify \eqref{eq-cell2} in the case of the cyclotomic KLR algebra where we do not have any splits or merges at all.

+We now use Lemma \ref{lem-welldef2} and the proof of cellularity by Hu--Mathas, see \cite[Theorem 5.8]{hm}, to see that \eqref{eq-cell2} holds in the usual cyclotomic KLR setup.
+The proof of this is essentially the same as in the $\mathfrak{sl}_3$ case and can be directly adapted from there (that is, the part after Equation 4.6 in the proof of \cite[Theorem 4.22]{tub3}).
+Thus, using their result and the isomorphism (which preserves the dominance order $\rhd$ by Lemma \ref{lem-welldef2}) from Theorem \ref{thm-iso}, we see that \eqref{eq-cell2} is satisfied which finishes the proof. \end{proof}